marcopellegrinoo/RISE-ImagesTimeSeries-Extensions/README.md

 Each method generates perturbations using **Gaussian noise** and evaluates how these perturbations impact the model's predictions.
 The result is a measure of the importance of different regions (spatial) and time steps (temporal).

 For more detailed descriptions, refer to the article linked here: [Article PDF](link-to-article).

+## Code Structure
+The repository contains several Jupyter notebooks located in the `notebooks/` directory:

+- **ST_RISE**: Contains the generic code skeleton for Spatial-Temporal RISE.
+- **ST_RISE_Testing_Deletion** and **ST_RISE_Testing_Insertion**: These notebooks contain testing on the Vottignasco Test-Set, generating saliency videos for all instances.
+Additionally, they include Insertion/Deletion testing, along with plots showing the errors across all instances.
+- **Spatial-RISE**: Implementation of the spatial component with testing, generating saliency maps for all instances in Vottignasco, along with Insertion/Deletion tests.
+- **Temporal-RISE**: Similar to the Spatial-RISE notebook, but focusing on the temporal component, generating saliency vectors for the instances.
+- **insertion&deletion_mean_Spatial_Temporal_ST_RISE**: Contains the mean saliency results (maps, vectors, videos) for Insertion/Deletion across all instances, as well as cumulative plots for the three components: space, time, and space-time.

+## Evaluation Metrics
+The evaluation metrics used in this project are adapted from the original RISE method to fit the context of **time-series of hydrological images**.
+The key metrics are:

+- **Insertion**: Measures the change in model confidence as salient frames (temporal), pixels (spatial), or both (spatial-temporal) are added back.
+- **Deletion**: Measures the impact on model confidence when salient frames (temporal), pixels (spatial), or both (spatial-temporal) are removed.

+These metrics help quantify the importance of both spatial and temporal regions in the model's decision-making process, depending on the specific RISE extension being applied (Spatial, Temporal, or SpatialTemporal).

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.